wavefrontHQ/help/sources_intro.md

 As dynamic services become more prevalent, sources are constantly being started and shut down.
 This can lead to sources being included even when they are no longer reporting data.
-Sources are automatically removed from query autocomplete after 4 weeks of inactivity, but you can also manually remove sources by moving them from an Active to Hidden state.
+Sources are automatically removed after 4 weeks of inactivity, but you can also manually remove sources by moving them from an Active to Hidden state.